 The more than 2,000 employees and volunteers of the Washington DC VA Medical Center take great pride in providing world-class health care to all Veterans in an environment that fosters compassion, commitment and service.

-Our mission is to respect and serve our Nation's Veterans by honoring them with safe, quality and compassionate health care while offering service excellence at our main facility and five community-based clinics (CBOCs) located in Ft.
-Belvoir, VA; Southeast Washington, DC; and in Charlotte Hall, Montgomery County and Camp Springs, MD.
+Our mission is to respect and serve our Nation's Veterans by honoring them with safe, quality and compassionate health care while offering service excellence at our main facility and our six community-based clinics (CBOCs) located in Ft.
+Belvoir, VA; Southeast Washington, DC; and in Charlotte Hall, Montgomery County, Camp Springs, and Lexington Park, MD.
 The Medical Center also operates a Community Resource and Referral Center for homeless and at-risk Veterans which is open 24 hours a day, seven days a week.

 The Medical Center